What Types of Legal Matters Do You Handle?

 I was born and raised in Alabaster, Alabama (Go Warriors!).
 I attended college at UAB and was a member of the Women’s Track & Cross-Country Team.
 After completing my undergraduate and master’s degrees, I moved to Japan where I lived on the tiny island of Iki, Nagasaki for two years.
 While in Japan, I received my advanced scuba diving certificate and have enjoyed diving in numerous places during my travels throughout Southeast Asia.
 My husband and I have three children and three senior rescue dogs.
 In 2011, I received a $500,000 grant to bring a Dream Dog park to my hometown in honor of my dog, Honey Belle, who was found as a stray in the park.
 During my free time, I can be found at The Red Barn, where my daughter rides horses or with my son canvasing every playground in and around Birmingham.

 I am an active member of the community.
-I currently serve as the President of the Board of Directors of Susan G. Komen North-Central Alabama.
-I am also a member of the Board of Directors for the Jefferson County Intellectual and Developmental Disability Authority.
+I currently serve as the President of the Board of Directors of Jefferson County Intellectual and Developmental Disability Authority.
+I am the immediate Past President of Susan G. Komen North-Central Alabama.
+I am a member of the Board of Directors of Shelby Humane Society.
+I am a member of the Development Committee of the Birmingham Zoo.
 I am a founding member and Co-President of the Board of Directors of Special Siblings, which provides support for children with special needs siblings.
 I act as legal counsel to a number of animal rescue organizations in town.
 My family and I are members of Temple Emanu-El.« Back to Attorneys Page